 Throughout this last decade, the automotive industry has seen some immense growth.
 A huge milestone for this industry was the introduction of affordable, efficient, and powerful electric cars.

 With that, we also got another breakthrough: autonomous driving.

-Of course, AI driving is still very far from perfect, but with enough research and processing power, soon, cars will be able to drive on their own.
+Of course, AI driving is still very far from perfect, but with enough research and processing power, cars will soon be able to drive independently.